How to Visit Mt Vesuvius in 2025: by Car, Bus & Tours

 There are also some stairs along the Great Cono trail at the top.

-Tips for visiting Vesuvius Volcano
+Tips for Visiting Vesuvius Volcano

 • Bring some drinking water.
 If you are visiting Vesuvius with a tour, see if they include lunch.
 Otherwise, and depending on your overall itinerary, you may want to also pack some snacks.